Swedish wars on Bremen: Second war (1666)

 In 1665, Bremen refused to pledge allegiance to Charles X Gustav's successor, Charles XI of Sweden.
 In March, the Swedish riksråd decided to wage war.
 Thereupon, 12,000 Swedish troops were transferred to the Duchy of Bremen by the end of the year.
 In January 1666, Carl Gustaf Wrangel departed from Swedish Pomerania to command the Swedish army, which in early 1666 numbered 14,000 troops.
 By summer, all of the city of Bremen's territory was occupied, except the city itself.

 The Swedish chancellor of Bremen-Verden, Esaias von Pufendorf, went to the court in Paris to build an alliance with France.
 The Swedish position was that France had to intervene on the Swedish side, since Bremen was Swedish according to the Peace of Westphalia, of which France was a guarantor.
 Pufendorf was, however, told by Hugues de Lionne that France would not hesitate to declare openly that she read the treaty as Bremen being an Imperial city, rather than provoke a new great war with the Holy Roman Empire and the Dutch Republic with an assault Sweden and France could hardly win.
 Lionne said Sweden would be better off waiting for a situation when the Dutch and the neighboring German principalities were weak, and then take the city of Bremen by surprise.

 The city of Bremen on the other side was successful in gathering allies, most notably Brunswick-Lüneburg (Celle) and the Electorate of Cologne, who raised a relief army.
-Brandenburg, Denmark and the Dutch Republic joined the anti-Swedish alliance.
+Brandenburg, Denmark-Norway and the Dutch Republic joined the anti-Swedish alliance.
 Wrangel failed to take the city, and initiated negotiations at his headquarters in Habenhausen.
 On 14 November, the Peace of Habenhausen was signed: Swedish Bremen-Verden was obliged to destroy the fortresses built close to the city.
 Bremen had to dispense with its status as an Imperial city during the contemporary sessions of the Imperial Diet, which were scheduled to last until the end of the 17th century.
 Bremen was also banned from emitting representatives to the Diet of the Lower Saxon Circle.
 What could not be foreseen at the time of the peace was that the Imperial Diet was to become the "Perpetual Diet of Regensburg", lasting until the dissolution of the Holy Roman Empire in 1806.
 Bremen further had to cede its territories north of the city and at the lower Weser river.
 However, the city itself with a number of villages around, maintained its independence.
 When in 1700 Charles XII of Sweden asked Bremen-Verden's General Government what to do about Bremen's independence, the General Government recommended to concede its status as a Free Imperial City.